Antenna

 - getAllPositions(polarization=True)

-Returns the positions of all elements in this array in a 2-D numpy array.
+Returns the positions of all elements in this array as a 2-D NumPy array.

 - Parameters: